 Product unavailability becomes a critical issue for online shops leading to lost transactions when real clients (ready to purchase) can’t buy their desired goods.

 How to solve the issue: Decreasing cart abandonment is not only about returning shopping carts and conversions.
-It also implies stopping before it begins by being clear about your shipping costs, including a “wishlist” option so shoppers can save products for later, and displaying payment possibilities upfront.
+It also implies stopping before it begins by clarifying your shipping costs, including a “wishlist” option so shoppers can save products later, and displaying payment possibilities upfront.
 Otherwise, as in that TikTok case, you risk getting fake traffic and major problems.

 #4.
 Distorted website statistics

 As mentioned above, not all website traffic is good.
-Bots can lead to significant issues, especially when it comes to cart abandonment on Amazon.
+Bots can lead to significant issues, especially regarding basket abandonment on Amazon.
 For instance, bots may load shopping carts with products they never wanted to buy during the biggest sale periods, influencing goods availability during the hottest season.

 However, it does not stop there.

 Abandoned carts might distort every statistic in the analytics dashboard.
 How come?
 For instance, visitors or bots that don’t convert may spend a good amount of time on your particular page.
 As a result, you will suppose that this page is important to the visitors.
 Otherwise, they may leave similar listings, making you suppose some issues are on the details page.

 How to solve the issue: Think of employing bot detection tools that block fake traffic from your website and prevent distorted data.